Byqb/AI-Travel-Itinerary-Planner/README.md

 1. **Plan Your Trip**

-   - Enter travel dates, destination, and number of travelers
+   - Enter travel dates and destination
-   - Select budget type (Budget/Medium/Luxury)
    - Choose your interests and preferences

 2. **Generate Itinerary**